Martelleur/Martelleur/README.md

 - 📫 How to reach me: joel.martelleur@gmail.com

-- __Something to read__
-  - _"The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
+- &#128221; _"The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency."_ - Bill Gates

 <!---
 Martelleur/Martelleur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.